atamyo/festract/README.md

 # Festract

-Festract is a web application that helps you sample a music festival.
+Festract is a Node.js application that builds Spotify playlists based on your music festival of choice.
+Sample the sounds of an upcoming festival, or pretend you were at a past festival.
+The choice is yours.

-It uses Tesseract.js to read artist names from festival lineup images, and the Spotify Web API to create a playlist with each artist's top track.
+It uses [Tesseract.js](https://github.com/naptha/tesseract.js) to read artist names from festival lineup images, and the [Spotify Web API](https://developer.spotify.com/web-api/) to find each artist's top track and create the resulting playlist.